shivamdubey249/test_task/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : 3.0.1

 * System dependencies

 * Configuration
+* for configration need to run bundle install

 * Database creation
+* it's default squlite3 database

 * Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  bundle exec rspec spec/string_calculator_spec.rb

+It will run rspecs and check the code.
 * ...